-However, Brown says you may need to take more drastic measures if a botched chemical treatment damages your hair.
+However, you may need to take more drastic measures if a botched chemical treatment damages your hair.

-“If your hair has chemical damage, evaluating the chemical services being done and deciding whether or not to take a break from them and step up your care routine by deep conditioning more frequently (and using a more intensive product) may allow you to begin to repair the damage.”
+“If your hair has chemical damage, evaluating the chemical services being done and deciding whether or not to take a break from them and step up your care routine by deep conditioning more frequently (and using a more intensive product) may allow you to begin to repair the damage,” the stylist continues.

 Unfortunately, there is one kind of damage that can’t be repaired: split ends.

-If you’re struggling with frayed ends and don’t have time to make it to a salon, turn to a dedicated product like Pureology Strength Cure Split End Salve Treatment to temporarily mask them.
+If you’re struggling with frayed ends and don’t have time to make it to a salon, turn to a dedicated product like Pureology Strength Cure Split End Salve Treatment or Redken Extreme Anti-Snap Split End Hair Treatment to temporarily mask them.

 The best way to avoid damaged hair is to prevent damage before it even happens.
 Brown insists the most important thing you can do is seek professional help.

-“Consulting with [a hair professional], especially one who caters to a clientele with similar hair needs to yours, is very crucial,” Brown says.
+“Consulting with [a hair professional], especially one who caters to a clientele with similar hair needs to yours, is very crucial,” the stylist says.
 “They will be able to give you the tools and the advice you need to maintain your look and stop damage from the start.”

 “Always have a licensed professional perform any and all chemical, cutting, or styling services to ensure they are being done with a high level of integrity,” Brown says.
 “Be your own advocate and research the professional before you sit in their chair.
 Ask yourself, do they currently have guests who may be suffering from similar hair needs as myself?”